Yosef Burg: Political career

 In Palestine, Burg joined Hapoel HaMizrachi, a religious-Zionist party.
 Alongside three other religious parties, Hapoel HaMizrachi ran on a joint list called the United Religious Front for the first Knesset elections in 1949.
-The group won 16 seats and Burg took a seat in the Knesset, becoming deputy speaker.
+The group won 16 seats, and Burg took a seat in the Knesset, becoming deputy speaker.

 In the 1951 elections the party ran by itself, winning eight seats.
 Burg remained in the Knesset and became minister of health in the third government.
 In the fourth, fifth and sixth governments he served as minister of postal services, a position he retained until 1958.

 In 1956 Hapoel HaMizrachi merged with their ideological twins from the Mizrachi party to form the National Religious Party (NRP).
 The party was a member of all governments until 1992.
 In 1977, he became the president of the World Mizrachi Movement.
-As a key party member, Burg maintained a ministerial position in every Knesset until his resignation from the Knesset and retirement from politics in 1986, holding the positions of minister of welfare, minister of internal affairs, minister without portfolio and minister of religious affairs.
+As a key party member, Burg maintained a ministerial position in every Knesset until his resignation from the Knesset and retirement from politics in 1986, having held the positions of minister of welfare, minister of internal affairs, minister without portfolio and minister of religious affairs.

 Burg was famous for his erudite wit.
 Journalists dubbed his appearances in parliament "Burgtheater," after the famous playhouse in Vienna.

 Legacy

 According to Shimon Peres, Burg's most important legacy was trying to bridge the gulf between religious and secular Jews: "He was a religious man but he believed in compromise."
-Ehud Barak said Burg took the path of moderation and tolerance, and showed a love for Jewish tradition.
+Ehud Barak said Burg took the path of moderation and tolerance and showed a love for Jewish tradition.